 Another show that’s also resumed after the festive period is Season 4 of The Flash, with Barry put on trial for a murder he was framed for, in a very elaborate and complicated way.
 I won’t spoil anything, obviously, but it was a fun return for the show, I’m looking forward to seeing how the second half of this season progresses.

-As for Blu-Rays and DVDs, the only one I bought during the month was Still Open All Hours – Series 4, which was broadcast in the new year.
+The only DVD I bought during the month was Still Open All Hours – Series 4, which was broadcast in the new year.
 So I wanted to get that to complete my collection, as I have all the other series so far.

 I also enjoyed rewatching my Blu-ray of Red Dwarf – Series 12, which was appropriate this month given that it’s Red Dwarf’s 30th anniversary.
 Series XII was very good, and the extras on the Blu-ray are very good too, with a lot of behind the scenes stuff, deleted scenes and smeg-ups.
 They always put decent bonus features on the Red Dwarf sets, which is great.

-As for music, after getting the concert Blu-ray for Def Leppard – And There Will Be A Next Time, which I mentioned in my DVD collecion upate for 2017, I finally bought the album that goes with it from 2015, simply called Def Leppard.
+As for music, after getting the concert Blu-ray for Def Leppard – And There Will Be A Next Time, I finally bought the album that goes with it from 2015, simply called Def Leppard.
 And it’s pretty good too – not an absolute classic like some of their older work, but there are still great tracks on it including Let’s Go, Dangerous and Man Enough.
 It’s still the pure Def Leppard sound we know and love, and they’re easy to rock out to, so I’m very happy with it.